Is Chevallier-Polarski-Linder dark energy a mirage?: Data and methodology

 \subsection{Method and model comparison}

-We perform Monte Carlo Markov Chain (MCMC) runs with different combinations of the CMB, BAO and SNeIa data (denoted as C, B and S, respectively) in order to minimize the total $\chi_\mathrm{tot}^2$, which is constructed as the sum of the $\chi^2$ of the datasets combined from Eqs.~\eqref{eq:chi2_DESI},~\eqref{eq:chi2_SN} and~\eqref{eq:chi2_CMB}.
-More specifically, we test the parameterizations with the following dataset combinations, ordered from early to late-time data: CMB$+$BAO$+$SNeIa (CBS), CMB$+$BAO (CB), CMB$+$SNeIa (CS) and BAO+SNeIa (BS).
+We perform Markov chain Monte Carlo (MCMC) runs with different combinations of the CMB, BAO and SNeIa data (denoted as C, B, and S, respectively) in order to minimize the total $\chi_\mathrm{tot}^2$, which is constructed as the sum of the $\chi^2$ of the datasets combined from Eqs.~\eqref{eq:chi2_DESI},~\eqref{eq:chi2_SN}, and~\eqref{eq:chi2_CMB}.
+More specifically, we test the parametrizations with the following dataset combinations, ordered from early- to late-time data; CMB$+$BAO$+$SNeIa (CBS), CMB$+$BAO (CB), CMB$+$SNeIa (CS), and BAO+SNeIa (BS).
 Note that recent studies report tensions between the selected surveys~\cite{Wang:2025bkk, Ye:2025ark}.
-In our analysis, we allow the cosmological parameters $\boldsymbol{p} = (\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b}, w_0, w_a)$ to vary, imposing the uninformative flat priors summarized in Tab.~\ref{tab:priors} and the additional prior $w_\infty < 0$ in order to ensure that DE is a subdominant species in the past.
-Note that the priors on $w_0$ and $w_a$ differ from those in~\cite{DESI:2024mwx, DESI:2025zgx} because the time evolution of $w(a)$ has been modified by the sigmoid functions.
-After ensuring that the chains have truly converged after a final $100$K points run, we present the ``best fit'' (strictly speaking, the median of the posterior) values of the parameters.
+In our analysis, we allow the cosmological parameters $\boldsymbol{p} = (\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b}, w_0, w_a)$ to vary, imposing the uninformative flat priors summarized in Table~\ref{tab:priors} and the additional prior $w_\infty < 0$ in order to ensure that DE is a subdominant species in the past.
+Note that we do not impose a prior directly on $w_a$ as in~\cite{DESI:2024mwx, DESI:2025zgx} because the time evolution of $w(a)$ is modified by the sigmoid functions in Eqs.~\eqref{eq:Sqrtn} and~\eqref{eq:nTanh}.
+Instead, we opt for imposing the prior over the modified parameter $\tilde{w}_a \equiv w_a \sigma(1)$; for CPL, it reduces to the customary $w_a$.
+Conversely, for Sqrt$n$ and $n$Tanh it accounts for the effective rescaling of the asymptotic value of the sigmoid function at $a = 0$.
+After ensuring that the chains have truly converged after a final $100$K points run, we present the ``best-fit'' (strictly speaking, the median of the posterior) values of the parameters.
 The figures are produced using \texttt{Matplotlib}~\cite{Hunter:2007} and \texttt{GetDist}~\cite{Lewis:2019xzd}.